jiyoungbell/JiYoungBell/README.md

 ### Systems

-I run and maintain my own Linux infrastructure, with a focus on reliability, remote administration, and keeping services simple enough to understand.
+I run and maintain my own Linux infrastructure.

 - Linux server administration
-- Self-hosted infrastructure
+- Self-hosted services
-- Networking and service maintenance
+- Networking
-- Troubleshooting and system optimization
+- Troubleshooting and optimization

 ### Software

-I mostly write software when there is an actual problem I want to solve.
+I usually write software when I have a problem I want to solve.

-- **Python** — automation, tooling, data processing
+- **Python** — automation, tools, data processing
 - **Java** — applications and server-side projects
-- API / service integration
+- APIs and service integration
 - Workflow automation
-- Internal tools for repetitive operational work
+- Small internal tools

 ### Audio

-Audio is another technical field I spend a lot of time on.
+I also spend a lot of time working with live audio systems.

-- Live sound systems
+- Live sound
-- PA system design and analysis
+- PA systems
 - Signal flow
 - System tuning
 - Monitoring and stage audio
 - Technical analysis of live performances

+---

+## How I work

+I usually start by figuring out how a system actually behaves before changing anything.

+Whether it's a server, a piece of software, or an audio system, I like tracing the problem, finding the real bottleneck, and keeping the solution as simple as possible.

+A lot of my projects started because I needed something myself.

 ---